Detectors

 Single-Photon Detectors from UV to IR

-Designed and manufactured by Becker & Hickl - bh offers a wide range of detectors including photomultiplier tubes (PMC), hybrid photo detectors (HPM), single-photon avalanche diodes (SPAD) for the IR range as well as multi-channel- and multi-spectral detectors.
+Designed and manufactured by Becker & Hickl: bh offer a wide range of detectors including photomultiplier tubes (PMC), hybrid photo detectors (HPM), single-photon avalanche diodes (SPAD) for the IR range as well as multi-channel- and multi-spectral detectors.
 Time rersolution for the fastest detectors is in the sub-20-ps range (full width at half-maximum of the IRF).
 The detection range covers the wavelengths from UV to the IR, with time resolution spanning from smaller than 20 ps to a few 100 ps.
-The detectors are suitable for fluorescence-decay recording by classic TCSPC, anti-bunching, FCS, FLIM, PLIM and other applications. bh guarantee that their TCSPC modules work with any photon counting detector, including superconducting NbN detectors, and reach the shortes possible IRF width.
+The detectors are suitable for fluorescence-decay recording by classic TCSPC, anti-bunching, FCS, FLIM, PLIM and other applications. bh guarantee that their TCSPC modules work with any photon counting detector, including superconducting NbN detectors, and reach the shortest possible IRF width.
 Please see The bh TCSPC Handbook, chapter 'Detectors for TCSPC'.
 Choose your detector now:

 Hybrid Photon Detectors